kevinsea/Insight-Wiki-Stage/Specifying Result Structures.md

 	CREATE PROC GetBeerAndPossibleGlasses AS
 		SELECT * FROM Beer
-		SELECT b.BeerID, g.8 FROM Beer JOIN Glasses ON (...)
+		SELECT b.BeerID, g.* FROM Beer JOIN Glasses ON (...)

 	class Beer
 	{